TritonDataCenter/smartos-live/src/vm/man/vmadmd.1m.md

         similarly to pressing the virtual reset switch on your VM.
 The guest OS will not be given warning or have time to respond to this request.

+    media (POST /vm/:id?action=media&command=[change|eject]&device=<device>&arg=<target|force>)

+        The media command controls devices that have changeable media, namely the cdrom and floppy devices.
+There are two commands:

+        eject:

+            This will eject the device, the optional "force" parameter can be used for force an eject when the device is in use.

+        change:

+            This sets the appropriate target path for the media, this path is relative to the zone root.

     sysrq (POST /vm/:id?action=sysrq&request=[nmi|screenshot])

         There are two types of request you can make through the sysrq command: